ASSERT-KTH/elle-elle-aime/README.md

   * Defects4J
   * HumanEval-Java
   * GitBug-Java
+  * QuixBugs

 ## Installation

-Requires python3.9 (or latest) and python-poetry.
+Requires python3.11 (or latest) and python-poetry.

 To setup elle-elle-aime, run the following command:
 ```bash